xenserver/packer-plugin-xenserver/docs/builders/xenserver-xva.html.markdown

   five seconds and one minute 30 seconds, respectively.
 If this isn't specified, the default is 10 seconds.

-* `clone_template` (string) - The template to clone.
-Defaults to "Other install media", this is "other", but you can get _dramatic_ performance improvements by setting this to the proper value.
-To view all available values for this run `xe template-list`.
-Setting the correct value hints to XenServer how to optimize the virtual hardware to work best with that operating system.
-Setting this to a template's UUID is also acceptable: "uuid://c6a9dee0-0069-24a5-d45d-4a4101a9d7f4".

 * `communicator` (string) - Communication protocol with the VM.
 Can "ssh" and "winrm" are officially supported.
 Default is "ssh".